Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_analytics_relnotes.md

 The following new features and enhancements are available in this update:

 * Rebranded screen: the UI has been rebranded to match other Amplify screens.
-* comparing insights: each screen has a compare capability to visualize the trend with the previous period.
+* Comparing insights: each screen has a compare capability to visualize the trend with the previous period.
 * Leaderboard view: help to verify your API performance: the most/least used, the most/least performant.

 More information can be found [here](/docs/get_actionable_insights)